lucasivisson/Netflix-Clone-ReactJS/README.md

 # Netflix Clone

-This project is a clone of the netflix splash screen
+This project is a clone of the netflix splash screen made during the [live](This project is a clone of the netflix splash screen made during the course.) of
+Bonieky Lacerda

 ## Technologies